 She is in ‘retirement’ due to her illness.
 She doesn’t have a nephew in reality, but a nephew carries on the family line in some way.
 So there is a masculine, doing aspect of her personality which is there with her ego, learning how to use both windows.
 This family aspect has to do with practicality and knowing how to work the ‘system’.

+Share a free sample Personal Astrology Profile.
+What makes you unique?
+Discover a snapshot of the cosmos at your birth and the forces that shape you.
 The house itself is interesting in that it sits on land is has been opened up by the sea.
 She associates this kind of soil with the landscape in Cappodocia and Turkey, like the Neolithic caves in ancient Anatolia.
 These caves were sacred to the Mother Goddess.
 The sounds of the sea came up through the porous ground into the house and through the window.
 So the house itself resonates with the sea.

 The interesting thing about this land is that normally, people want to build on solid ground, but this woman, through her illness and meditations, is learning to live with inconsistency and movement.
 To be grounded in movement, to live in the flow, is what she is learning.

 Dreams can keep us on track with our lives.
 Why not give it a try and start recording some of your dreams.
 You won’t regret it!